 - No person may store or use programs on college-owned systems that violate or hamper another person's use of the system.
 Examples of such programs include attempts to obtain another person's password, acquire another person's files, circumvent system security measures, or crash the system.

-- Devising and/or intentionally spreading computer viruses is expressly forbidden.
+- Devising and/or intentionally spreading malicious software is expressly forbidden.

 - No person may attempt to alter the condition or status of any networking component (such as wireless access points) in any manner to alter software owned by others or to copy software intended only for college use.

 - No person should access or attempt to access server rooms or networking electronics closets on campus without explicit authorization.